What does the explicit keyword mean?

 Table of Contents

 When learning C++—or revisiting its more nuanced features—you’ve likely come across the explicit keyword on constructors or conversion operators.
 At first glance, it might look like just another keyword that doesn’t do much.
-However, explicit keywords plays a critical role in preventing unintentional conversions that can lead to bugs or confusing code.
+However, explicit keyword play a critical role in preventing unintentional conversions that can lead to bugs or confusing code.
 In this blog post, we will delve into what the explicit keyword means, why it exists, and how to use it effectively.

 What is explicit?